learninghadoop2/book-examples/README.md

 #### YARN on CDH5

-To run the examples on a YARN grid on CDH5, you can build a JAR file using:
+To run the examples on a YARN grid, you can build a JAR file using:
 ```{bash}
 $ sbt package
 ```